corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

         var daysUntilLaunch: String
 )
 ```
-### Define a secondary constructor that changes the `BoardingTicket` owner
+### Define a secondary constructor and helper method that change the ticket owner

-Define a secondary constructor that

-Define a function that changes the owner of the `BoardingTicket` state. `changeOwner` is used when Mars Expresses issues a `BoardingTicket` to the customer.

 The `BoardingTicket` state is involved in two transactions.
 In the first transaction, Mars Express self-issues the `BoardingTicket`.
 The `marsExpress` party then fills both the `owner` and `marsExpress` fields of the transaction.
 In the second transaction, an ownership transfer occurs.
-This means you must implement a helper method to perform the change of ownership.
+To implement this functionality:

+1. Define a secondary constructor that creates the default `BoardingTicket` state.
+This constructor assigns `marsExpress` as the default `owner` of the ticket when no customer is specified.
+2. Define a helper method that changes the owner of the `BoardingTicket` state - `changeOwner`.
+This function is used when Mars Expresses issues a `BoardingTicket` to a customer and returns the `BoardingTicket` with its updated variables.

 ### Check your work